This story was updated in June 2017 from the original story in 2015.

 Shopping cart encrusted in zebra mussels after just a few months in infested water.
 Photo Credit James Lubner, U. of Wisconsin Sea Grant Institute, www.Bugwood.org

 What about Austin?
-As yet, zebra mussels have not infested the Colorado River, including Austin’s Lake Travis, Lake Austin, Lady Bird Lake and Lake Walter E Long, despite a positive DNA hit last year in Inks Lake.
+As of July 2017, zebra mussels have infested Lake Travis, but not other Austin lakes.
 However, the Highland Lakes are a huge recreational boating draw and there are dozens of public boat ramps managed by various public entities, making the control of zebra mussels difficult to manage and placing the onus of responsibility on individual boats.
-If zebra mussels were to enter and infest just one of the Highland Lakes, the other surrounding lakes could also be affected.
+Now that zebra mussels have entered one of the Highland Lakes, the other surrounding lakes could also be affected.
 Water utility intakes on Lake Travis and Lake Austin could be affected.
 The power plant at Lake Walter E Long could be affected by clogging intake lines.
 Residential boat docks and bulkheads could be affected by thick encrustations of zebra mussels on the structures.
 Boats stored on the lakes could be damaged if zebra mussels encrust hulls or motors.
 Public beaches along the lakes could be littered with sharp, discarded shells.
-The risk of zebra mussel invasion for our large creeks that have permanent water is minimal due to frequent flooding and turbulence which creates unsuitable habitat for the mussels.

 What can we do?